DanD222/hw_utility/README.md

 ## Improvements for next version
 - External connectors for voltage / I2C / RS232 are tiny.
 Increase size to e.g. 2.54mm pitch or chose a different connector.
+- Make external i2c sensor voltage switchable to be able to perform a hard sensor reset.
 - Replace C32 47uF with a sufficient voltage rating.
 The used one is only specified for up to 10V!